wp-plugins/the-casengo-chat-widget/readme.txt

 Tested up to: 3.9.1
 Stable tag: tags/2.0.1

-Live Chat from Casengo is Customer Support Software from the Cloud, First User is Always Free!
+Live Chat from Casengo is Customer Support Software from the Cloud.

 == Description ==